Geneva Station new hours

 Titans, J. P. Morgan and Andrew Carnegie loathed John Gates.
 With his boldness, shrewdness, gambling and sales personality, Gates played in the same league as Morgan & Carnegie.

-Growing up in W. Chicago, Gates first business enterprise at age 15 earned him $1,000 chopping down trees and selling the lumber to home builders and the railroad.
+Growing up in W. Chicago, IL, Gates first business enterprise at age 15 earned him $1,000 chopping down trees and selling the lumber to home builders and the railroad.

 His involvement with the titans of industry are summarized by Chicago authors Lloyd Wendt and Herman Kogan, in their book “Bet A Million”, The Story of John W. Gates.